anonik9900/Presentation-Template/README.md

 http://repo.altervista.org/template/demo1/

-To Fix Some Live Demo Page Problem try to reload press Ctrl + F5 :)
+To Fix Some Live Demo Page Problem try to reload with Ctrl + F5 :)